berty/berty/js/README.md

 🚧 This debugging tool is primarily used internally and not actively maintained except by developers for their own usage.

+TODO: This is currently not working, we need to port the transpiler config and catch up

 #### 1. Requirements

 - `yarn`
+- `npx`

 #### 2. Run required services